BulaCooola/CS554-Project-Repo/README.md

 - **redis**
 - **Docker / Docker Desktop**

+### ImageMagick
+To install ImageMagick, download it from this link for your respective device [https://imagemagick.org/script/download.php]
+Note: When installing, be sure to check "Install Legacy Utilities" and (depending on your system) "Add to system path", for the correct utilities to be installed.
+Specifically, when testing on Windows, for some users the computer had to be restarted/ImageMagick manually added to system path before it would work.

 ### Redis (Local) And Docker Desktop
 To install Docker Desktop, click this link and download the version for your operating system [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)